What Is an Accelerated Computer Science Degree?

 - School Accreditation: Northwest Commission on Colleges and Universities

-- Tuition: $549/credit
+- Tuition: $605/credit (post-baccalaureate rate)

 This post-baccalaureate program is open to students who already have a bachelor’s degree in another field but are interested in making the switch to computer science.
-Students enrolled in this program at Oregon State University will take 60-credits of coursework in topics such as programming languages, web development, and computer networking.
+Students enrolled in this program at Oregon State University will take 60 quarter-credits of coursework in topics such as programming languages, web development, and computer networking.

 - School Accreditation: Southern Association of Colleges and Schools Commission on Colleges

-- Tuition: $617/credit
+- Tuition: $676/credit hour

-- Required Time: 1 - 2 years
+- Required Time: 1-2 years

 This 30-credit graduate online degree program at Eastern Kentucky University provides a balanced mix of theoretical and practical instruction to help graduates thrive in various computer science roles.
-Students in this program will enjoy accelerated eight-week semesters to enable them to cover more coursework in less time and graduate faster than a traditional computer science master’s.
+Students in this program will enjoy accelerated seven-week semesters to enable them to cover more coursework in less time and graduate faster than a traditional computer science master’s.

 - School Accreditation: Higher Learning Commission

-- Tuition: $420/credit
+- Tuition: $420/credit hour

 - Required Time: 2.5 years

-Concordia University, St. Paul’s online computer science program allows students to complete 120 credit hours of coursework in two and a half years.
+Concordia University, St. Paul’s online computer science program allows students to complete 120 credit hours of coursework in as few as two and a half years.
 Online students will be taught computer programming with Java, web and user experience design, and software development.
 They will also take on a capstone project to improve their technical skills.

 - School Accreditation: Accrediting Commission of Career Schools and Colleges

-- Tuition: $758/credit
+- Tuition: $542/credit hour

-- Required Time: 2.5 - 4 years
+- Required Time: As few as 2.5 years

 - School Accreditation: Higher Learning Commission

-- Tuition: $340/credit
+- Tuition: $340/credit hour

 - Required Time: Less than 4 years